ENDS was staged in Chicago July 14-31, 2022 by Davjasfran Entertainment

-Two monologues from “N” will be published by Smith & Kraus in October 2022 in its Best Men’s and Women’s Staged Monologues of 2021 books.
+Two monologues from “N” will be published by Smith & Kraus in the Fall 2022 in its Best Men’s and Women’s Staged Monologues of 2021 books.

 “N,” premiered at Chicago’s Greenhouse Theater Center in October 2019.
 The director was TaRon Patton.
 Prior to the production, “N” was selected by DePaul University to be part of its Black History Month Celebration.

 Black Sheep Players (Sharon, PA), September 2021.

 Angel Wing Project (Glen Burnie, Maryland), June 2022.

 Black Theatre Troupe of Upstate New York (Albany NY), TBD.